 - Increase happiness

-Aquamarine is the traditional gift for a 19th wedding anniversary.
-This gift may have just about anything to do with the color aquamarine, but the gift was originally meant to be aquamarine jewelry.
+Aquamarine has much meaning to many people around the world.
+For those born in March, aquamarine is their birthstone.
+It officially became so in 1912.
+For couples who have been hitched for many years, aquamarine is the traditional gift for a 19th wedding anniversary.
+This gift may have just about anything to do with the color aquamarine, but it was originally meant to be aquamarine jewelry.

 Both emeralds and aquamarine are members of the beryl variety of gemstones, and many people are unaware that these stones are so closely related.
-Emeralds are the most rare and precious of the beryl gemstones because they are more fragile.
-However, fine examples of aquamarine are also highly prized.
+Emeralds are the rarest and precious of the beryl gemstones because they are more fragile, however, fine examples of aquamarine are also highly prized.
 Another beryl closely related to aquamarine is the golden beryl.
 The two stones are often found together in the same deposit.
 What makes the golden beryl different from aquamarine is the inclusion of uranium in the stone, alongside the iron.

 Aquamarine is mined in many countries across the world, including Brazil, Zambia, Nigeria, and Madagascar, as well as Pakistan and Mozambique.
 Many of the gem-quality examples of aquamarine are mined in Brazil, and these are the stones commonly used in jewelry.
 Stones of a different shape have also recently been found in China.
 These aquamarine pieces are flat and hexagonal, and they're much less expensive than those found in other countries.